mautic/mautic-documentation/pages/13.builders/docs.en.md

 ### Themes

-`Brienz` and `Paprika` aren't be available if you search the list of available themes.
+`Brienz` and `Paprika` would not be available if you search the list of available themes.
 You'll need to enable GrapesJS builder to get these two themes.
-Then, in addition to Blank and the other themes, these two themes, **Brienz** and **Paprika**, would now be available.
+After enabling GrapeJS you would be able to access **Brienz** and **Paprika** theme.

 ### Reporting bugs